deepnetworkgmbh/adfToArm/docs/vsts_cicd.md

 **Pay attention**, current solution doesn't require Visual Studio solution to be built at all.
 Nuget restores artifact without MSBuild task invocation and script is executed using existing files (executable AdfToArm tool and json files).

-This Build Definition artifact as a result will contain two files produced by AdfToArm.exe application: ARM template and parameters file for it.
+This Build Definition artifact, as a result, will contain two files produced by AdfToArm.exe application: ARM template and parameters file for it.

 Now, you're ready to deploy your artifacts to any environment.

 ## VSTS Release Definition

 A wide range of ARM parameters allows you to customize your deployment to any environment: the only one thing you need to change is parameters itself.
 It can be done in two ways:
 * Create separate `arm.parameters.env_name.json` files based on default one with corresponding properties.
-You can download sample file from any succeed Build:
+You can download the sample file from any succeed Build:

 ![Artifacts](/docs/images/cicd/09_rd_artifacts.PNG)